 These six novels, considered among her most famous, are a small sampling considering she wrote more than 100 novels, novellas, short stories and poems.

 Biography of a Great Author

-According to her New York Times obituary, “Her first novel, written when she [w]as 11, began: ‘Oh, how do you do, Mrs. Brown?’ said Mrs. Tompkins.
+Her first novel, according to her New York Times obituary, “written when she [w]as 11, began: ‘Oh, how do you do, Mrs. Brown?’ said Mrs. Tompkins.
 ‘If only I had known you were going to call I should have tidied up the drawing room.’
 The little girl showed it to her mother, whose icy comment was: ‘Drawing rooms are always tidy.’”

 Wharton’s earliest publications were under a pen name because it wasn’t considered proper or ladylike for a wealthy woman to write.

 She married Edward Wharton in 1885.
 The marriage ended in divorce in 1913.
 After her divorce she moved to France, where she remained for the rest of her life.

 During World War I, Wharton helped 600 Belgian refugees and established a workhouse for unemployed women.
 She also traveled to the front lines, pretending to be a magazine journalist, and raised money for charitable causes.

 For her efforts, Wharton was awarded the French Cross of the Legion of Honor and became a Belgian Chevalier of the Order of Leopold.